 9. Clean Up Server Space by Removing Unused Files

-Whenever you launch a website, you’ll have to upload certain files into the server computer.
+Whenever you launch a website, you’ll have to upload certain files to the server’s computer.
 Sometimes, you might make the mistake of uploading one too many useless files.
 These files don’t change anything on the website except for taking up space and making the website slower overall.

 You should open up your server, and check for any of these files.
 Be careful though!
 You don’t want to delete an important file by accident!